Creamy mashed potatoes made with red potatoes are a perfect side dish for a weeknight meal and a must have for a holiday dinner.

 - Keep stirring until potatoes are smooth and creamy

-To keep potatoes warm
+How to keep mashed potatoes warm

 During the holidays, it's nice to make these potatoes ahead of time and keep warm until dinner is ready.
 Having one less thing to prepare at the last minute is helpful.